-In January 2021, the Company adopted an updated Dividend Reinvestment and Stock Purchase Plan (the "DRSPP"), replacing the previous Dividend Reinvestment and Stock Purchase Plan that had been in place since 2018.
+In January 2024, the Company adopted an updated Dividend Reinvestment and Stock Purchase Plan (the "DRSPP"), replacing the previous Dividend Reinvestment and Stock Purchase Plan that had been in place since 2021.
 The DRSPP provides shareholders and new investors with a convenient and economical means of purchasing shares of the Company's common stock and reinvesting cash dividends paid on the Company's common stock.
-Under the DRSPP, the Company issued 9,535 and 7,612 shares of common stock in fiscal years 2023 and 2022, respectively.
-The maximum number of shares that may be issued under the DRSPP is 1,470,000, of which 1,443,310 shares remained available for issuance as of September 30, 2023.
+Under the DRSPP and its predecessor plan, the Company issued 12,902 and 9,535 shares of common stock in fiscal years 2024 and 2023, respectively.
+The maximum number of shares that may be issued under the DRSPP is 1,530,000, of which 1,520,968 shares remained available for issuance as of September 30, 2024.